valentinvogt/npde-summary/chapters/01.typ

     $ bold(j dot.op n) = Psi (u) quad upright("on") thin partial Omega $
 ]

+In the weak form, Dirichlet conditions have to be imposed directly on the *trial* space.
+The test space needs to be set to 0 wherever Dirichlet conditions are given ("_Don't test where the solution is known_").
+For example, trial and test spaces for a standard Dirichlet problem are
+$ V &= Set(u in C^1(Omega)&,&& u=g "on" partial Omega) \
+  V_0 &= Set(v in C^1(Omega)&,&& v=0 "on" partial Omega) $

-Dirichlet conditions, which have to be imposed directly on the trial space, are called #strong[essential boundary conditions];.
-Neumann conditions, which are only enforced through the variational equation, are called #strong[natural boundary conditions];.
+Dirichlet BCs are called #strong[essential boundary conditions];.

+Neumann conditions, which are only enforced through some term in the variational equation, are called #strong[natural boundary conditions];.

+There are some constraints on the boundary data:
+#subtle-box[
 - #strong[Admissible Dirichlet Data];: Dirichlet boundary values need to be continuous.

 - #strong[Admissible Neumann Data];: $h$ needs to be in $L^2 (Omega)$ (can be discontinuous)
+]

 The following theorem is frequently needed when dealing with integrals over the boundary:
 #theorem(number: "1.9.0.19", title: "Theorem", "Multiplicative trace inequality")[
   #neq($ exists C = C (Omega) > 0 : norm(u)_(L^2(partial Omega)) lt.eq C norm(u)_(L^2(Omega)) dot.op norm(u)_(H^1(Omega)) quad forall u in H^1 (Omega) $)
 ] <thm:mult-trace-inequality>
+#pagebreak(weak: true)
 == Second-Order Elliptic Variational Problems
 <sub:second-order-elliptic-variational-problems>
 We have seen how we can get from a minimization problem via a